challeau/my-notes/resources/Python/eve+mongoengine.md

 app.on_insert_item += check_update_access
 ```

-The events are fired for resources and items if the action is available for both.
+The events are fired for resources and items **if the action is available for both**.
 And for each action two events will be fired:
 - `on_<action_name>`: generic,
 - `on_<action_name>_<resource_name>`: with the name of the resource.